jeremybeck/RepData_PeerAssessment1/PA1_template.md

 ## [1] "Median Total Daily Steps After Imputing Missing Data: 10766.19"
 ```

-  So the mean total step-count was 10766.19, and after filling in missing data, it is 10766.19.
+  The mean total step-count was 10766.19, and after filling in missing data, it is 10766.19.

   The median value was originally 10765, and after filling in missing data, it is still 10766.19.